 The first meal service is always the most elaborate.
 It began 20 minute after takeoff when the attendants took meal orders and passed out hot towels.
 I preferred the western starters but, not having Korean food in a long time, the kalbi was very tempting for the entree.
 The attendant was very accommodating and said I could have both.
 That’s the kind of flexibility that makes first class first class.

-The king crab salad and mushroom soup were so good I ate most before remembering to get photos.
+The king crab salad and mushroom soup were so good I almost finished them before remembering to get photos.

 As if those courses weren’t filling enough, the Korean entree was served next at 16:17.